saraedum/reactjs.org/content/tutorial/tutorial.md

 * Stores a game's history as a game progresses,
 * Allows players to review a game's history and see previous versions of a game's board.

 Nice work!
-We hope you now feel like you have a decent grasp on how React works.
+We hope you now feel like you have a decent grasp on how Vue.js works.

-Check out the final result here: **[Final Result](https://codepen.io/gaearon/pen/gWWZgR?editors=0010)**.

-If you have extra time or want to practice your new React skills, here are some ideas for improvements that you could make to the tic-tac-toe game which are listed in order of increasing difficulty:

-1. Display the location for each move in the format (col, row) in the move history list.
-2. Bold the currently selected item in the move list.
-3. Rewrite Board to use two loops to make the squares instead of hardcoding them.
-4. Add a toggle button that lets you sort the moves in either ascending or descending order.
-5. When someone wins, highlight the three squares that caused the win.
-6. When no one wins, display a message about the result being a draw.

-Throughout this tutorial, we touched on React concepts including elements, components, props, and state.
-For a more detailed explanation of each of these topics, check out [the rest of the documentation](/docs/hello-world.html).
-To learn more about defining components, check out the [`React.Component` API reference](/docs/react-component.html).